rajamuthiah/ureda/README.md

-uReda: Shape analysis of high-throughput experiments data.
+ureda: Shape analysis of high-throughput experiments data.
 ==========================================================

 Provides tools for the "high-throughput" (u)nderstanding